terminalcloud/apps/docs/drupal.md

 ## Usage

-Just spin up a new container based on this snapshot and click to "Check your installation here".
+Just spin up a new Terminal based on this snapshot and click to "Check your installation here".
 Login with your the credentials provided in the next section and start using Drupal.

 ### Credentials